IHE/RAD.IMR/input/pagecontent/RAD-Y1.md

 When resources are `contained`, they shall be contained using the FHIR contained method (see [http://hl7.org/fhir/references.html#contained](http://hl7.org/fhir/references.html#contained) ).

-The Sender shall encode the rendered report that is referenced by DiagnosticReport.presentedForm in one of the following ways:
-- Encode the rendered report as a base64Binary in DiagnosticReport.presentedForm.data
-- Encode the rendered report as a base64Binary in a [Binary Resource](https://www.hl7.org/fhir/binary.html) and this Binary Resource is referenced in DiagnosticReport.presentedForm.url.
-  - The Binary Resource shall be in the Bundle.
-See FHIR Resolving references in Bundles at [http://hl7.org/fhir/bundle.html#references](http://hl7.org/fhir/bundle.html#references).
-- Host the rendered report somewhere and provide the url in DiagnosticReport.presentedForm.url.

-The Sender shall populate accurate .hash and .size for the rendered report content in presentedForm:
-* Where the presentedForm is a Binary Resource instance, the .hash and .size measure the raw artifact that has been base64encoded in the Binary.data element.
-* Where the presentedForm is hosted elsewhere, not as a Binary Resource, the .hash and the .size shall represent the rendered report content that would be retrieved using the mime-type specified in contentType element.

 The following subsections contain requirements for each referenced resource in the bundle.
 A complete example of a DiagnosticReport is available in [IMR DiagnosticReport Example](DiagnosticReport-ex-DiagnosticReport.json.html).